preetamzare2024/RHSA_Guides/notes/rhsa_containers_cmds.md

 podman stop nameofthecontainer

 # this means, when you stop the container and run podman ps --all,
-# you will not find this container at all.
+# you will not find this container at all because we used --rm flag
+# you also add a tag --time=x where x stands for number of seconds which allow container to gracefully stop.

+# forcefully stop the container

+podman rm nameofthecontainer -f # here the container is not stopped with -f flag it is force to stop and kill

+# last option is kill

+podman kill nameofthecontainer

+# you can pause the container, and restart the container.

 ```